A Project of UKIVAS, the Vasculitis Rare Disease Group of the UK and Ireland.

 Adjunctive treatments and detecting adverse effects of therapy

-- Trimethoprim/sulfamethoxazole (or aerolized pentamidine) should used as prophylaxis against pneumocystis jiroveci in patients on induction immunosuppression.
+- Trimethoprim/sulfamethoxazole (or alternative) should be used as prophylaxis against pneumocystis jiroveci in patients on induction immunosuppression.

-- Anti-fungal prophylaxis (eg oral nystatin) should be used during induction.
+- Anti-fungal prophylaxis in the form of fluconazole should be considered during induction.

 - Female patients should be screened for cervical intraepithelial neoplasia.